Ray Conniff: The Ray Conniff Singers

 In 1959, Conniff started The Ray Conniff Singers (12 women and 13 men) and released the album It's the Talk of the Town.
-This group brought him his biggest hit: Somewhere My Love (1966).
+This group brought him his biggest hit: "Somewhere My Love" (1966).
 The lyrics of the album's title track were sung to the music of "Lara's Theme" from the film Doctor Zhivago, and it became a US top 10 single.

 The album reached the US top 20 and went platinum, and Conniff won a Grammy.
-The single and album also reached high positions in the international charts (a.o.
-Australia, Germany, Great Britain, Japan), while the first of four Christmas albums by the Singers, Christmas with Conniff (1959) was also successful.
+The single and album also reached high positions in the international charts (including Australia, Germany, Great Britain, Japan), while the first of four Christmas albums by the Singers, Christmas with Conniff (1959) was also successful.

 Nearly 50 years after its release, in 2004, Conniff was posthumously awarded a platinum album/CD.
 Other well-known releases by the Singers included Ray Conniff's Hawaiian Album (1967), featuring the hit song "Pearly Shells," and Bridge Over Troubled Water (1970), which included Conniff's original composition "Someone", and remakes of such hits as "All I Have to Do is Dream", "I'll Never Fall in Love Again", and "Something".

 Musically different highlights in Conniff's career are two albums he produced in cooperation with Billy Butterfield, an old friend from earlier swing days.
 Conniff Meets Butterfield (1959) featured Butterfield's solo trumpet and a small rhythm group, and Just Kiddin' Around (after a Conniff original composition from the 1940s), released in 1963, which featured additional trombone solos by Ray himself.
 Both albums are pure light jazz and did not feature any vocals.

+'Stop the Killing' protest at the White House

+On January 28, 1972, Canadian-born member of the Ray Conniff Singers Carole Feraci protested the Vietnam War during a performance at the White House in front of President Richard Nixon.
+Just before the performance began, Feraci displayed a sign reading “Stop the Killing” and said directly to President Nixon: “If Jesus Christ were here tonight, you would not dare drop another bomb.”
+Nixon, seated in the front row, remained silent with a fixed smile.
+Conniff apologized afterward, and Feraci was asked to leave the event.
+The protest brought international attention and, according to Feraci, a mixed response including phone-calls direct to her home, some supportive but the majority being hostile, including death threats.